Pharyngeal consonant

+Pharyngeal consonants can trigger effects on neighboring vowels.
+Instead of uvulars, which nearly always trigger retraction, pharyngeals tend to trigger lowering.
+For example, in Moroccan Arabic, pharyngeals tend to lower neighboring vowels (corresponding to the formant 1).
+In Chechen, it causes lowering as well, in addition to centralization and lengthening of the segment /a/.

 In addition, consonants and vowels may be secondarily pharyngealized.
 Also, strident vowels are defined by an accompanying epiglottal trill.

 Pharyngeal consonants in the IPA

 Pharyngeal/epiglottal consonants in the International Phonetic Alphabet (IPA):